 According to Orbitmedia 49% of bloggers firmly believe that it pays off to invest the time to make a blog post great.
-50% of bloggers think that spending more than 6 hours on creating a blog post will give strong results.
+50% of bloggers think that spending more than 6 hours on creating a blog post and optimization of their post will give strong results.

 7. The average post has over 1000 words

 Bloggers write longer posts!
 The length of an average blog post increases over the years.
 The word count for typical blog posts went up from 808 in 2014 to 1142 in 2017.

 According to Orbitmedia, successful bloggers tend to write longer posts – many of them create posts with more than 2000 words.

 The average result on page one in Google’s search results is even longer with 1890 words.
 (Source: Backlinko)

 8. Over 50% of bloggers participate in guest posting